Plorany/Plorany/README.md

 ## Developer, editor, designer and moderator.

-- 👨‍💻 Active developer on Discord
+- 👨‍💻 Active developer on Sestia Yazılım A.Ş.
-- 🌱 Active editor on Twitch
+- 🌱 Active editor on Twitch, Youtube
-- 👯 Active moderator on Twitch, NimoTV, Discord
+- 👯 Active CEO, Founder on Ucuzpin Elektronik Hizmetler
-- 😻 p5ssy enjoyer
+- 😻 future father

 ### Connect with me: